Billy Goat Hill

 The virus was no longer a distant threat.
 It became personal.
 We didn’t feel elderly, but we fitted the category.
 Anna, Thomas, Riz and Tessa were concerned for us and, although quite challenged by the ‘vulnerable’ label, we did see the wisdom of restricting our contact with family and the outside world.
 Haircuts were cancelled, Poppy and Bodhi sat outside, when they were dropped at our place before school, and we no longer visited each other’s houses.
 Anna’s birthday, on the 18th of March, was the first remote birthday celebration of many to come.

-End of March, and half a million cases globally.
-As cases grew in Australia, restrictions were imposed and life closed in.
+End of March, and half a million cases globally, and, as cases grew in Australia, restrictions were imposed and life closed in.
 We felt very lucky to be an island nation and, as Australians, we felt that we were all in this together.
 All Australians were dealing with only being allowed to leave home for shopping, exercise, work and care giving.
 In Victoria, schools broke up a week early, and life changed.

 As suburban supermarkets emptied, country supermarkets reported out of town shoppers, in mini buses, descending and stripping their shelves.